PX4/PX4-user_guide/en/peripherals/remote_id.md

 Remote ID is a government mandated technology for UAVs in Japan, the United States of America and the European Union, designed to enable safe sharing of airspace between UAVs and other aircraft.
 The specification requires that UAVs broadcast data such as: real-time location/altitude, serial number, operator ID/location, status, etc.

+The PX4 autopilot-supported Remote ID modules target the standard Remote ID rules which is one of three different ways drone pilots and integrators can be compliant under FAA regulations.
+An autopilot-integrated standard remote ID module must receive Mavlink or DroneCAN Open Drone ID messages from PX4 in contrast to a broadcast rules module which has integrated GPS and does NOT have any communication with the autopilot (standalone).

+If you are unsure if you fall under the standard RemoteID rules or broadcast rules please see the official [FAA](https://www.faa.gov/uas/getting_started/remote_id) getting started documentation.

 ## Supported Hardware

 PX4 integrates with Remote ID hardware that supports the [Open Drone ID](https://mavlink.io/en/services/opendroneid.html) MAVLink protocol (Open Drone ID is an open source implementation of Remote ID).